 Section 1.
 Number, Titles, and Term of Office.
 The officers of the Corporation shall consist of a Chairman of the Board, a Vice Chairman for Policy, a Vice Chairman of the Board, a President, a Secretary, a Treasurer, and such other officers and assistant officers as the Board of Directors may from time to time elect or appoint.
 Such other officers and assistant officers shall have such authority and responsibility as may be assigned to them by the Board of Directors.
 Any two (2) or more offices may be held by the same individual, except the offices of President and Secretary and the offices of Chairman and Vice Chairman.
-Except for those officers elected at the organizational meeting (the "Organization Meeting"), the term of office for each officer shall be until the next succeeding Annual Meeting at which officers are elected.
-The term of office for those officers elected at the Organization Meeting shall be that period of time beginning on the date of the Organization Meeting and ending on the date of the first Annual Meeting.
+Except for those officers elected at the organizational meeting (the "Organization Meeting"), the term of office for each officer for those officers elected at the Organization Meeting at which officers are elected.
+The term of office for those officers elected at the Organization Meeting and ending on the date of the first Annual Meeting.
 In any event, a duly-elected officer shall serve in the office to which he or she is elected until his or her successor has been duly elected and qualified.